light-tech/LearnSTM32/README.md

   2. the common communication protocols in the embedded world such as I2C, SPI, CAN
   3. the internals such as timer, DMA, etc.

+Some projects have source files linked to the files installed with Cube IDE.
+You can fix them by searching for and replacing my _Firwmare installation repository_ location `C:\Users\Anonymous\STM32Cube\Repository\` (checked _Preferences > STM 32 Cube > Firmware Updater_) with yours in the `.mxproject` file.
+You may need to change the firmware version as well.

 ## Blue Pill

 Note that I am using the version with the lower spec [STM32F103C6T6](https://www.st.com/en/microcontrollers-microprocessors/stm32f103c6.html) chip instead of the commonly used one (original?) with STM32F103C8T6.